KATYDIDANDKID

 source: ClementsDesign.com

-Why stop at just one outdoor patio design if you have the space to enjoy several?
-This sprawling garden offers up multiple patio ideas.
+Please don’t stop at just one outdoor patio ideas when you have the space to enjoy several.
+For example, this sprawling garden offers up multiple patio ideas.
 A sociable lounge, an al fresco dining area and a couple of decks at the sides are all connected by contemporary stepping stone slabs.

 Furniture Outdoor Patio